tenglongroy/transport-nsw-assessment-calendar/README.md

 # transport-nsw-assessment-calendar
 An online assessment from Transport NSW for the role Web Developer to build a calendar for displaying incidents and alerts.

+This application was built in two nights, because during daytime I'm a full-time employee.
+This application is still in progress, because below API access issues could not be solved.

 ## Introduction
 This is an Angular 10 app, which uses RxJS and NgRx.